Due to COVID-19 restrictions, a selection of on-campus papers will be made available via distance and online learning for eligible students.

 - Students who are interested in this paper but are not majoring in Microbiology, Genetics, Biochemistry or Molecular Biotechnology are invited to discuss course content with the department.

 Appropriate for BSc(Hons), MSc and PGDipSci students majoring in Microbiology, Genetics, Biochemistry or Molecular Biotechnology.

 - Teaching staff

 Other Lecturers: Other Microbiology and Immunology Academic Staff.

 - Paper Structure

-In 2018 modules will review the latest developments in:
+In 2021 modules reviewed the latest developments in:

 - Teaching Arrangements

 - There is one tutorial each week for 2.5 hours.
 Students will be expected to present and discuss recent scientific papers.